 Many of the people and places that give you medical care have advance directive forms.
-You may also be able to get these forms from Midwest Care Alliance's website at: www.midwestcarealliance.org to your lawyer or clergy person.
-Be sure to tell your family or friends about what you have done.
-Do not just put these forms away and forget about them.
+You may also be able to get these forms from Midwest Care Alliance's website at: www.midwestcarealliance.org

 What do I do with my forms after filling them out?